 However right now, it is absolutely critical that builders are reviewing their financials weekly.
 This means revising their forecast ‘cost to complete’ for every job and then recording and monitoring the change in gross margin in order to assess the trend.

 Builders Don't Prevail During A Boom

 They also need to be reviewing the estimated ‘stage completion dates’ for each job and then use that information to update their cash flow forecast.

 Monitoring the work in progress accounting adjustment (WIPAA) figure is now more important than ever as is ensuring there is always enough hard cash in the reserve account to cover that hidden liability.

 As jobs continue to slow, building companies with little or no liquidity will be exposed, forcing them into liquidation in the coming months.

 There is a myth that builders do well in boom times and make a lot of money.
-However, the reality is very different as Tye Alroe explained in this video.
+However, the reality is very different said Tye Alroe.

 “The busier you get, the less money you make.
 We’re busy, but we are making less money from our jobs because our margins are being eroded.”